-5.3 System Effects in Residential SEER Bias
+5.4 System Effects in Residential SEER Bias

-How much of the total variation in SEER-predicted residential energy use is due to variation in individual HVAC system characteristics (i.e., the scatter in Figure 1)?
-See Figure 15.
+How much of the total variation in SEER-predicted residential energy use is due to variation in individual HVAC system characteristics (i.e., the vertical scatter in Figure 1)?
+See Figure 14.

-The results in Figure 15 estimate of system effects by including minimum, median, and maximum cases for system characteristics while holding building characteristics constant at median levels.
+The results in Figure 14 estimate of system effects by including minimum, median, and maximum cases for system characteristics while holding building characteristics constant at median levels.
 Only results for climate zone CZ06 (Los Angeles) and CZ15 (Palm Springs) are shown since these tend to bound the total scatter due to climate effects.
-Fiducial marks from Figures 12 and 13 are also included for reference.
-The overall variation in Figure 15 (i.e., between climate zones) is less to that seen in Figure 12 since building effects are omitted but is very similar to the range of total variation in Figure 13 since the two climate zones in Figure 14 tend to bound the range of climate effects.
-The $\pm 5\%$ variation within each climate zone is due to system effects (e.g., individual system differences sensitivity to outdoor temperature and to cycling degradation) and accounts for a little less than half of the variation.
+Fiducial marks from Figures 11 and 12 are also included for reference.
+The overall variation in Figure 14 (i.e., between climate zones) is less to that seen in Figure 11 since building effects are omitted but is very similar to the range of total variation in Figure 12 since the two climate zones in Figure 14 tend to bound the range of climate effects.
+The $\pm 5\%$ variation within each climate zone is due to system effects (e.g., individual system differences sensitivity to outdoor temperature and to cycling degradation) and accounts for about one-third of the variation not attributable to climate effects or about one-fifth to one-fourth of the total variation.
+System effects can be larger for two-speed units, but still represents around one-fifth to total variation.
 The effects appear to be of similar magnitude for both mild and hot arid climates, hence, there appears to be no significant interaction between the climate and system effects.
-The system characteristics that were allowed to vary in Figure 14 were sensitivity to outdoor condensing temperature and sensitivity to cycling effects.
+The system characteristics that used to select single-speed equipment in Figure 14 were unit efficiency (EER) sensitivity to outdoor temperature and sensitivity to cycling effects.
+Other system characteristics that varied from unit-to-unit included capacity sensitivity to outdoor temperature, sensible heat ratio, and unit sensitivity to coil entering wet-bulb temperature.

-5.4 What mid-Load Temperature for California?
+5.5 What mid-Load Temperature for California?

 Can these simulation results recommend an improved mid-load rating temperature for California residential applications?
-See Figure 16.
+See Figure 15.

-Figure 8 indicated that the mid-load temperatures for a median single-family house could vary widely between California climate zones and that the average mid-load temperature for the major California urban areas was approximately 76°F, rather than 82°F. Figure 16 provides an alternate view of the range in mid-load temperature for the typical range of single-family residences across representative California climates.
-In Figure 16, building (a) and climate (b) effects contribute to the wide variation in mid-load temperature (system characteristics are restricted to median systems only).
-Note that a best fit line (bold solid blue) passes through the line where DOE-2 simulated SEER equals rated SEER at approximately 75°F rather than 82°F (i.e., as does the dashed line), which more nearly agrees with the results from Figure 8.
-These results suggest that for California residential applications, 75°F would serve as a better SEER rating temperature, but that the required mid-load rating point varies considerably with both building characteristics and climate.
+Figure 7 indicated that the mid-load temperatures for a median single-family house could vary widely between California climate zones and that the average mid-load temperature for the major California urban areas was approximately 76°F, rather than 82°F. Figure 15 provides an alternate view of the range in mid-load temperature for the typical range of single-family residences across representative California climates.
+In Figure 15, building (a) and climate (b) effects contribute to the wide variation in mid-load temperature (system characteristics are restricted to median systems only).
+Note that a best-fit line (bold solid blue) passes through the line where DOE-2 simulated SEER equals rated SEER at approximately 77°F rather than 82°F (i.e., as does the dashed line), which more nearly agrees with the results from Figure 7.
+These results suggest that for California residential applications, 77°F would serve as a better SEER rating temperature, but that the required mid-load rating point varies considerably with both building characteristics and climate.